licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.PgSql.nc8/readme.md

 * You can provide your own column name for this column
 * The Message column persists the message info
-* This column should be non nullable.
+* This column should be non-nullable.
-* This column should be of type *text*
+* This column should be of type *varchar*
+* The logger will truncate any info exceeding the max column length

 #### CreateDateUtc